dai-shi/will-this-react-global-state-work-in-concurrent-rendering/README.md

      Level 2
        ✓ No tearing temporarily on update (14725 ms)
-       ✓ No tearing temporarily on mount (6662 ms)
+       ✓ No tearing temporarily on mount (6662 ms) react-query
+    With useTransition
+      Level 1
+        ✓ No tearing finally on update (7999 ms)
+        ✓ No tearing finally on mount (4581 ms)
+      Level 2
+        ✕ No tearing temporarily on update (12924 ms) ✓ No tearing temporarily on mount (4490 ms) Level 3
+        ✕ Can interrupt render (time slicing) (7951 ms) ✕ Can branch state (wip state) (6627 ms)
+    With useDeferredValue
+      Level 1
+        ✓ No tearing finally on update (9478 ms)
+        ✓ No tearing finally on mount (4535 ms)
+      Level 2
+        ✓ No tearing temporarily on update (13580 ms) ✓ No tearing temporarily on mount (4495 ms)

 ```
 </details>